Medical Detox is Safer than Going Cold Turkey

 While these symptoms can be incredibly uncomfortable, some withdrawal symptoms can be far more dangerous.
 For example, alcohol withdrawal can lead to delirium tremens (DTs), a condition that involves confusion, hallucinations, and seizures.
 In extreme cases, DTs can be fatal if not properly managed.

-Similarly, opioid withdrawal, while not usually life-threatening, can cause excruciating physical discomfort, including intense cravings and muscle pain.
-Without professional help, it can be difficult for individuals to withstand the full force of these symptoms, which can lead them to relapse as a means of alleviating the discomfort.
+Similarly, opioid withdrawal can cause excruciating physical discomfort, including intense cravings and muscle pain.
+Without professional help, it can be difficult for individuals to withstand the full force of these symptoms.
+This can lead them to relapse as a means of alleviating the discomfort.

 • Risk of Seizures